 In order for the potential of Wi-Fi 6 wireless solutions to be fully realized, the cable system to which the access points are connected must be correctly designed and installed.
 It is important to consider a number of factors, including remote power supply.

 People are using more and more mobile and portable devices – smartphones, tablets, laptops.
-To support business applications, watch Ultra HD videos and multimedia content, they increasingly need fast Wi-Fi.
+To support business applications, watch Ultra HD Guest wifi solutions videos and multimedia content, they increasingly need fast Wi-Fi.
 To do this, you need to connect productive wireless equipment to the local network and make sure that there are no bottlenecks and bottlenecks in the system.
 The resulting system should be high-performance and provide a quick response.
-The new generation of technologies, known as Wi-Fi 6 (802.11ax), significantly increases the throughput of wireless systems and supports speeds above 5 Gb / s.
+The new generation of technologies, known as Wifi6 wireless solutions (802.11ax), significantly increases the throughput of wireless systems and supports speeds above 5 Gb / s.
 Increasing throughput, system performance, density of devices in the service area; response time is reduced; longer battery life.

-The full potential of Wi-Fi 6 wireless solutions can be fully realized only when the cable system to which the access points connect is correctly designed and installed.
+The full potential of Wi-Fi 6 Wifi solution can be fully realized only when the cable system to which the access points connect is correctly designed and installed.
 When designing a cable system and choosing a transmission medium for connecting Wi-Fi 6 wireless equipment, a number of factors must be taken into account.

 Wi-Fi High Speed Support